andreas-ka/explore-sthlm-api/TESTING.md

 [] User can update event own event
 [] User can not update others events

-[] User can delete event own event
+[] User can delete event if they own the event
 [] User can not delete others events

+[] Can retrieve review using valid id
+[] Can not retrieve review using invalid id

+[] User can delete review if they own the review
+[] User can not delete others reviews